natstar93/.NetDiary/README.md

 Created basic [PizzaShop API](https://github.com/natstar93/PizzaShop/commit/376853406344bb1e06064fea280e8b721b4a26d5) with GET endpoint that creates new PizzaOrders and displays them

+Listed MVP ideas and future requirements on README

 Read about IOC containers and dependency injection.
 It would be good to get started on a concrete example since it's all a bit abstract to me at the moment :)

 ## 22/7/21